sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-sign-up/index.md

 Privacy Policy and click “Sign up.”

 You will receive an email in your inbox, click the confirmation link in the email, and that’s it.
-You are a bona fide user of the Saunatime marketplace.
+You are a bona fide user of the Biketribe marketplace.

 ## Optional: update your Profile information